irislib/faq/README.md

 ⚡️ with hashtags and keywords

 There's also [support](https://iris.to/post/note1hr7ye9vud7g0jxe3mma0j75gamusrzwhtejth5erqm9v9h5u9j7q3lawa8) for Chinese, Japanese and Korean languages.
+Iris search is based on https://nostr.band with its content, results and features.

 ### Upload images
 You can use the attach media option when writing a note, or upload to [imgur](https://imgur.com/upload), [nostr.build](https://www.nostr.build/) or a similar service and then insert the link to the note.